EOSC-CZ/sablona-dokumentace/NMA-en/guides/repository-communities.md

 Expert knowledge of dataset publishing and metadata description options over multiple fields, knowledge of open access and FAIR principles, data management plans and repository implementations is expected in this community.

 See [Requisities of depositors](../organizational-documents/requisities-of-depositors.md) for guidance how to depost your records.
+See [Collection policy](../statutory-documents/collection-policy.md) for description of the data sources and resource types collected.